pat-earl/faculty-page/src/teaching/2021-2022/252-unix-admin/hw/vm.md

 **For Off-Campus access:**

-* You can first ssh into ACAD and then into your team's VM. -or-
+* You must connect to the KU VPN and then directly ssh into the virtual machines.

-* Login into the VPN client and directly ssh into the machine.
+Be sure to document the *successful* commands you used to complete a task.

-Be sure to document which *successful* commands you used.
 Each section explains what supporting documentation you should include to prove you completed the task.
 Be sure to read the submission section below as well.

 ### Task 1 - New Account